bazel-contrib/rules_nodejs/docs/Built-ins.md

 Defaults to `""`

-<h4 id="node_repositories-preserve_symlinks">preserve_symlinks</h4>

-(*Boolean*): Turn on --node_options=--preserve-symlinks for nodejs_binary and nodejs_test rules.

-When this option is turned on, node will preserve the symlinked path for resolves instead of the default behavior of resolving to the real path.
-This means that all required files must be in be included in your runfiles as it prevents the default behavior of potentially resolving outside of the runfiles.
-For example, all required files need to be included in your node_modules filegroup.
-This option is desirable as it gives a stronger guarantee of hermeticity which is required for remote execution.

-Defaults to `True`

 <h4 id="node_repositories-repo_mapping">repo_mapping</h4>

 (*<a href="https://bazel.build/docs/skylark/lib/dict.html">Dictionary: String -> String</a>, mandatory*): A dictionary from local repository name to global repository name.
 This allows controls over workspace dependency resolution for dependencies of this repository.<p>For example, an entry `"@foo": "@bar"` declares that, for any time this repository depends on `@foo` (such as a dependency on `@foo//some:target`, it should actually resolve that dependency within globally-declared `@bar` (`@bar//some:target`).